opengeospatial/omsf-profile/omsf-gml/README.md

 --------------|--------------|-----------|------|-------
 unitOfMeasure | unitOfMeasureReference | 0..1 |  gml:ReferenceType | external reference|
 result | 1..n | xsd:double | one for each time series time step |

+Time series with result values for several points in time does not fit with the GML Simple Features Profile compliance level SF-0 without mild violence, since repeated elements are not allowed.
+Technically the time series values (and even time instances) could be encoded inside a single element using list type, but encoding and decoding would require special processing, which would at least partly defeat the gains of restricting the feature type to SF-0.
+So the MeasureTimeseriesObservation contant repeated ```timeStep``` and ```result``` properties which require using SF-1 compliance level when encoding into GML Simple Features.

+The using of repeated properties allows client applications to treat both ```timeStep``` and ```result``` as arrays of simple values, which would not be possible using time-value-pair encoding.